 Vegan Gluten-free Peanut Butter Chocolate Chip Pancakes.
 These are to-die-for peanut butter vegan pancakes that taste like cookies.
-They are the best, fluffy pancakes while being oil-free, yet, soft and moist.
+They are the best, fluffy pancakes while being oil-free.

 Well, hi there you tall, sexy stack of fluffy vegan peanut butter chocolate chip pancakes with gooey caramel dripping down your sides.
 Nice to meet you.

 If you didn't already see yesterday's 3 Ingredient Peanut Butter Caramel post, these are the beauties I've been teasing everybody with on social media.
 These are gluten-free pancakes on steroids.
 The most delicious vegan peanut butter pancakes.
 It's not hard to find gluten-free pancakes around, but they usually require 3-5 different flours to make them.

 I posted a sneak peak of these pancakes a few weeks ago on Instagram talking about my new "magic flour" combo I came up with.
 Not only does it give an amazing texture, it is ONLY 2 ingredients.
 What?!
 Oat flour and starch, yup, that's where it's at.
 That's all you need!

 Want in on a little secret to fabulous, fluffy pancakes?
 A bit of potato starch and a round cookie cutter.
 The cookie cutter forces the pancakes to cook and rise and fluff.
 This is the secret to how I make them this way and it all started with my Life Changing Pancakes.